aaronparker/aaronparker.github.io/_drafts/2019-04-16-goodbye-wordpress-hello-jekyll.md

   - Markdown
   - Cloudflare
 ---
 This site has been running on WordPress since 2006 and with a hosting rewewal pending, I thought it past time to migrate to a new platform.
+I have previously tested Jekyll, but not invested the time into a migration path and

 over the past week or so, I've migrated stealthpuppy.com from WordPress to [Jeykll](https://jekyllrb.com/).